 To better predict human drug efﬁcacy and toxicity, we need in vitro cell culture assays that exhibit the same molecular and functional ﬁngerprints seen in human diseases.
 We also need long-lasting cell-based models, suitable for longitudinal, repeat dose treatments that mimic chronic drug exposure in the clinic.
 We need an in vitro 3D system that contains the primary human liver cell types necessary to recapitulate key pathways of liver diseases prior to clinical trials (Santhekadur et al. 2018).

-The liver team at InSphero has been developing liver disease models based on multicellular human liver microtissues containing hepatocytes (PHH), Kupffer cells (KC) and liver endothelial cells (LEC), and HSC for several years.
-We’ve engineered our 3D InSight™ Human Liver Disease Platform replicate steatosis, NASH and fibrosis.
+The liver team at InSphero has been developing liver disease models based on multicellular human liver organoids containing hepatocytes (PHH), Kupffer cells (KC) and liver endothelial cells (LEC), and HSC for several years.
+We’ve engineered our 3D InSight™ Human Liver Disease Platform replicate steatosis, NASH, and fibrosis.
 Thus far, we have successfully modeled phenotypes of diet-induced liver steatosis and fibrosis, and our NASH model is scheduled for release this fall.
-Potential applications for these liver disease models include drug efficacy and safety screening of anti-steatosis, anti-NASH and anti-fibrotic compounds.
+Potential applications for these liver disease models include drug efficacy and safety screening of anti-steatosis, anti-NASH, and anti-fibrotic compounds.

 InSphero scientists started with a human liver microtissue co-culture of PHH, KC, and LEC originally designed for detecting drug-induced toxicity.
 For liver disease modeling, we include additional cell types and/or clinically relevant agents to induce the desired liver disease.
 We also use an optimized liver media to support the long-term survival (~23 days) of all liver cell types within the microtissues.
 The extended lifespan of the microtissue in culture is necessary to model various liver diseases.

-Our human liver fibrosis model facilitates testing of anti-fibrotic drugs that interfere with TGF-β-mediated fibrogenetic pathways.
-The ALK5-inhibitor assay enables researchers to evaluate effects of drug candidates on:
+Our human liver fibrosis model facilitates the testing of anti-fibrotic drugs that interfere with TGF-β-mediated fibrogenetic pathways.
+The ALK5-inhibitor assay enables researchers to evaluate the effects of drug candidates on:

 We characterized our NASH model on the morphological and functional level, by comparing it to established mechanisms of pathogenesis of NASH in the clinic.

-The InSphero 3D InSight™ Liver Disease Platform has been specifically developed to provide pharma and biotech with the preclinical tools they need to screen and test candidate drugs before moving into clinical trials.
+The InSphero 3D InSight™ Liver Disease Platform has been specifically developed to provide pharma and biotech with the preclinical tools they need to screen and test candidate drugs before clinical trials.
 Our data shows that InSphero disease models for liver steatosis, fibrosis, and NASH, effectively model the progressive stages of chronic human liver disease.
-These long-lived models enable researchers to conduct long-term, repeat dose studies that mimic how drugs will be employed in the clinic.
+These long-lived models enable researchers to conduct long-term, repeat-dose studies that mimic how drugs will be employed in the clinic.

-All 3D InSight™ Human Liver Disease Platform models are highly standardized and validated to ensure uniform size and cellular composition required for robust, reproducible results.
-Delivered in 96-well assay plates, designed for efficient handling and imaging, with 384 and organs-on-chips delivery formats scheduled to be released soon, these models are well-suited for for high-throughput efficacy drug screening, mechanistic studies of liver disease progression, discovery of novel therapeutics, as well as safety assessment of drugs in a disease-relevant background.
+All 3D InSight™ Human Liver Disease Platform models are highly standardized and validated to ensure the uniform size and cellular composition required for robust, reproducible results.
+Delivered in 96-well assay plates, designed for efficient handling and imaging, with 384-well assay plates and organs-on-chips delivery formats scheduled to be released soon, these models are well-suited for high-throughput efficacy drug screening, mechanistic studies of liver disease progression, the discovery of novel therapeutics, as well as safety assessment of drugs in a disease-relevant background.